CMU Courses

 15-213's scope is extensive; it begins with foundational concepts, such as the representation of numbers in computers, and gradually progresses to cover topics like program compilation, linking, execution, and their interactions with hardware and the operating system.
 It unquestionably provides a thorough, albeit broad, bottom-up understanding of system programming.

 While this course proved relatively easy for me, considering my background, I was pleasantly surprised by the substantial amount of new knowledge I acquired.
 I delved into the x86-64 ISA, more ubiquitous than the MIPS architecture I learned at EPFL.
-The final part of the course was especially fascinating as we explored POSIX signals and Berkeley sockets in the last two projects—both new subjects for me.
+The final part of the course were more instructive as we explored POSIX signals and Berkeley sockets in the last two projects—both new subjects for me.

 Finally, completing 15-213 is a prerequisite to unlocking all other captivating systems classes, such as 15-441 Computer Networks and 15-445 Database Systems, both of which are nothing short of amazing.
 Therefore, consider taking it as soon as possible in your program!